-A device used to release and recirculate air from the engine inlet system, anywhere downstream of the compressor wheel and upstream of the inlet valves.
+A device used to release air from the engine inlet system, anywhere downstream of the compressor wheel and upstream of the inlet valves, and to recirculate it upstream of the compressor wheel.

 5.1.24 Cylinder Liner

 A component installed into the crankcase whose primary function is to provide a durable surface on which the piston and piston rings run.
 There must be only a single cylinder liner per cylinder bore and the liner may also provide the sealing interface between the cylinder bore and the cylinder head